-For nearly a year and a half, the COVID-19 pandemic has taken a toll on the mental well-being of health care providers.
+For two years, the COVID-19 pandemic has taken a toll on the mental well-being of health care providers.
 Today, many people are feeling hopeful as vaccination rates have increased across the country.
-Despite the improvement and return to a semblance of normalcy, you may be continuing to deal with a sense of anxiety and stress.
+Despite the improvement and return to a semblance of normalcy for some, you may be continuing to deal with a sense of anxiety and stress.
 You are not alone.

 In a March 2021 survey of over 1600 physicians, 64% of respondents reported experiencing anxiety around the pandemic.
 With a significant backlog of medical procedures and an increase in complex medical care for patients, this trend of rising anxiety among physicians could continue.

 These feelings may be compounded by a hesitancy to reintegrate into society.
 After a year and a half of being told to keep our distance and living through repeated lockdowns in which most of our interactions with other people were via Zoom calls, we are being expected to return to somewhat normal routines and social interactions — and this can prove challenging.

 We have pulled together some tips for individuals and organizations to help you to manage what you are feeling.